 There are so many variables when it comes to water filtration, including how frequently you use your RV, but here is my umbrella recommendation: Upgrade your dinky inbound water filter to a tankless reverse osmosis (RO) system that is small enough to fit in your RV, but powerful enough to tackle even the grossest water!

-For drinking, brushing your teeth, boiling cooking water, and rinsing fruits and veggies in your RV or tiny home, this tankless RO system from Water Filter Warehouse is best and safest option for dealing with unknown contaminants.
+For drinking, brushing your teeth, boiling cooking water, and rinsing fruits and veggies in your RV or tiny home, I recommend this countertop structured water filter which allows you to get high-quality water without an inline filter installation.